Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Experiment Details

-For each environment, we learn a policy by PPO~\cite{schulman2017ppo} from scratch.
-We use the learned deterministic policy to sample $8$ trajectories in the environments as expert demonstrations.
-The information of the expert demonstrations are summarized in Table~\ref{table_supp_expert}.
+We use PPO~\cite{schulman2017ppo} to learn a policy from scratch for each environment.
+The deterministic learned policy is then utilized to sample several trajectories, which serve as expert demonstrations.
+Detailed information regarding these expert demonstrations is listed in \cref{table_supp_expert} and \ref{table_supp_expert_rampti}.